bluesky/bluesky-httpserver/docs/source/configuration.rst

 is the case in testing and simple demos.
 In practical deployments the settings need to be customized.

-Currently, the configuration for 0MQ communication with RE Manager can be customized Only using environment variables.
-Support for the respective configuration options will be added to the server config files in the future.
+The configuration for 0MQ communication with RE Manager can be customized using environment variables or configuration files.

 The following environment variables are used to configure 0MQ communication settings: